Projektanker/kicad-db-lib/README.md

 ## Next steps:

-- Remove footprint list
+- [ ] Remove footprint list

   > `$FPLIST`
   > `DIP?14*`
   > `$ENDFPLIST`

-  from the symbol templeate as well
+  from the symbol template as well

+- [ ] configure electron packager for Linux and Mac OS